noseka1/noseka1.github.io/source/_posts/2018-01-12-edge-security-for-your-cloud-application-part-ii.markdown

 ip-172-31-33-109.us-west-2.compute.internal:
 {% endcodeblock %}

-In the above command, make sure that you replace the target host name `ip-172-31-33-109.us-west-2.compute.internal` with the DNS name of your edge instance.
+In the above command, make sure that you replace the target host name `ip-172-31-33-109.us-west-2.compute.internal` with the DNS name of your client instance.

 On the client instance, we are going to add a line to the `/etc/hosts` file which will make the DNS name `app.company.example` resolve to the IP address of the edge instance.
 In the following command, replace the IP address with the IP address of your edge instance: